ngugiharry/duolingo/README.md

 3. Open the app in a simulator or Expo Go from the Expo CLI menu.

 You can start developing by editing files in the **app/** directory.
 This app uses file-based routing via Expo Router.

-## Notes

-- Do not introduce new major libraries without a strong reason.
-- Use the existing architecture and component structure unless a clear improvement is needed.
-- Follow the project’s established conventions for state, styling, and backend integration.